dgabriele/store/README.md

     send(message=f'Hello, {user["first_name"]}!', email=user['email'])
 ```

-An alternative to instantiating new symbols for each query is to use a built-in
+An alternative to instantiating a new symbol for each query is to use a built-in
-store attribute, `store.row`.
+property, `store.row`.
 The following query is identical to the one above:

 ```python
 get_users = user_store.select(